5l1v3r1/DOS-Tools/README.md

 ## UDP-Flood

-### Is an attack based on sending thousands of bytes through the UDP(User Datagram Protocol) packet
+### Is an attack based on sending thousands of bytes without stopping through the UDP(User Datagram Protocol) packet

 ## TCP-Flood